MeganNeisler/NextWordPredictionApp/README.md

 ## Built With
 * [Shiny](https://shiny.rstudio.com/): An open source R package used to build interative web apps from R.
-* [RWeka] (https://cran.r-project.org/web/packages/RWeka/index.html): A collection of machine learning algorithms for data mining tasks
+* [RWeka](https://cran.r-project.org/web/packages/RWeka/index.html): A collection of machine learning algorithms for data mining tasks
 * Dataset: This text prediction model was built based on a sample dataset from a corpus, called the HC Corpra, consisting of real english news, blog and twitter feed text.

 ## Relevant Links